Apocalypse (band)

 Apocalypse is a progressive rock band from Brazil that plays symphonic rock with strong electronic keyboard orientation.

 The lineup of Apocalypse consists of Eloy Fritsch (electronic keyboards), Ruy Fritsch (guitars), Daniel Motta (bass), Rainer Steiner (drums) and Gustavo Demarchi (lead vocal, flute, and acoustic guitar).

-Apocalypse has been called "one of the all time biggest names in Brazilian progressive rock scene."
+Apocalypse has been called "one of the all time biggest names on the Brazilian progressive rock scene."

 History

-The progressive rock band Apocalypse was born in 1983, in Caxias do Sul, Southern Brazil, founded by Eloy Fritsch and some school friends at the Colégio Nossa Senhora do Carmo who got together for a student music contest.
+Apocalypse was born in 1983, in Caxias do Sul, Southern Brazil, founded by Eloy Fritsch and some school friends at the Colégio Nossa Senhora do Carmo who got together for a student music contest.
 After this first concert, guitar player Ruy Fritsch and drummer Chico Fasoli joined their ranks, playing with the band at the Festival 1º Ópera Rock.
-From the beginning, they presented a very different style, compared to the other local groups.
-They made use of organ, synthesizers, classical vocals and created songs influenced by Uriah Heep, Yes, Pink Floyd, Led Zeppelin, Rush, Genesis and Queen.
+From the beginning, they made use of organ, synthesizers, classical vocals and created songs influenced by Uriah Heep, Yes, Pink Floyd, Led Zeppelin, Rush, Genesis and Queen.
 From 1984 to 1988, the line-up changed several times.